kazuho/draft-kazuho-httpbis-priority/draft-kazuho-httpbis-priority.md

 # Prioritization Process and Lifecycle

 HTTP/2 alludes to a prioritization process and does not specify many details about it.
-This might go some way to explain the different perspectives about prioritization that arise from different operators and use cases.
-The design also mixes concerns about prioritization between requests, streams and connections.
+The prioritization scheme mixes concerns about requests, streams and connections, which complicates understanding.
+These factors might go some way to explain the different perspectives about prioritization that arise from different operators and use cases.

 HTTP/2's frame-based prioritization places an emphasis on the client's role in determining the priority of a response. {{?RFC7540}} Section 5.3 describes